Shirley Temple (drink): Origin

-The cocktail may have been invented by a bartender at Chasen's, a restaurant in West Hollywood, California, to serve then-child actress Shirley Temple.
+The drink may have been invented at Chasen's, a restaurant in West Hollywood, California, to serve then-child actress Shirley Temple.
 However, other claims to its origin have been made.
 Temple herself was not a fan of the drink, as she told Scott Simon in an NPR interview in 1986:

 The saccharine sweet, icky drink?
 Yes, well... those were created in the probably middle 1930s by the Brown Derby Restaurant in Hollywood and I had nothing to do with it.
 But, all over the world, I am served that.
 People think it's funny.
 I hate them.
 Too sweet!

 In 1988, Temple filed a lawsuit to prevent the sale of a bottled soda version using her name.
-In October 2024, American soft drink brand 7 Up introduced a limited release Shirley Temple-flavored variety, which was later reintroduced in October 2025.
+In October 2024, American soft drink brand 7 Up introduced a limited release Shirley Temple–flavored variety, which was later reintroduced in October 2025.
+By 2026, many soda brands released Shirley Temple flavors, including Poppi, Olipop, Slice, and Bloom Pop.

 With alcohol

-Adding 1.5 US fluid ounces (44 ml) of vodka or rum produces a "Dirty Shirley" or "Shirley Temple Black", so-called in reference to its namesake's married name.
+Adding 1.5 US fluid ounces (44 ml) of vodka or rum produces a "Dirty Shirley" or "Shirley Temple Black", the latter referring to the name the actress took as an adult.